 Phosphorus is an essential nutrient both as a component of several key plant structures and as a catalyst in numerous key biochemical reactions in plants.
 Phosphorus is a vital component of adenosine triphosphate (ATP), the "energy unit" of plants.
 ATP forms during photosynthesis, has phosphorus in its structure, and is active from the beginning of seedling growth through to the formation of fruits and maturity.
-It is important to maintain a K/Mg ratio of approximately 3/1 in the soil.

 Phosphorus is important for the general health and vigor of all plants including pineapples.
-Some specific growth benefit that have been associated with phosphorus are: a stimulation of root development, improved flower formation and fruit production, improved crop quality, increased resistance to disease, and more vigorous development throughout the growth cycle.
+Some specific growth benefits that have been associated with phosphorus are: a stimulation of root development, improved flower formation and fruit production, improved crop quality, increased resistance to disease, and more vigorous development throughout the growth cycle.